Devolver Bootleg review

 Devolver Bootleg Review

-Devolver Bootleg is an app created by doinksoft.
+Devolver Bootleg is an application designed by doinksoft.
 Devolver Bootleg was first published on .
-Devolver Bootleg is available for Steam, Other.
+Devolver Bootleg is available on Steam, Other.

 Devolver Bootleg contains eight original rip-offs of Devolver Digital games including:

 Imagine a dungeon crawler but instead of swords it’s guns.
 But also everything is made out of guns and bullets and stuff.
 Like, everything.